 Lending Club assigns borrowers a score based on a 25-grade system, which will determine what interest rate they qualify for.
-Rates range from 5.99% to 35.96%.
-The average interest rate is 14.09%.
+Rates range from 5.99% to 35.89%.

 What are Lending Club's Fees

 Lending Club does not charge an application fee; however, an origination fee will be taken from the proceeds of your loan before they are deposited into your bank account.
-The percentage of this fee ranges from 1.11% to 5% of the total loan amount and depends on the grade of your loan — which is, in turn, based on your credit rating.
-It is good to keep this in mind when deciding what amount to request, because you will need to factor in the origination fee to be sure the amount you actually receive will cover whatever it is you need to pay for.
+The percentage of this fee ranges from 1% to 6% of the total loan amount and depends on the grade of your loan — which is, in turn, based on your credit rating.
+It is good to keep this in mind when deciding what amount to request because you will need to factor in the origination fee to be sure the amount you receive will cover whatever it is you need to pay for.

 How Much Money Can I Borrow from Lending Club?

 Borrowers can apply for loans ranging from $1,000 to $40,000.
 Lending Club offers 36-month and 60-month loan terms, but you can always pay the loan off early with no prepayment penalty to worry about.

 Lending Club's loan application is processed online.
 Your first step is to check what rate you qualify by filling a short questionnaire.
 This will not affect your credit score.
 If you are eligible, you will receive several loan offers from individual investors.
 Choose the loan you like the most and complete an online application form and data verification process.
 You will get a response within minutes, and the money should be deposited in your bank account in as few as five days.